The First Motivation Core Drive of Octalysis Gamification

 Epic Meaning & Calling is the First Core Drive of the Gamification Framework Octalysis.
 This is the drive where people are motivated because they believe they are engaged in something that is bigger than themselves.

-Have you ever wondered why people contribute to the non-profit website Wikipedia?
-What would make someone spend hours updating a site that doesn’t pay them or even help them build their resumes?
+- People contribute to the non-profit website Wikipedia?
+What would make someone spend hours updating a site that doesn’t pay her or even help her build her resume?

 What is Epic Meaning & Calling?

 Epic Meaning and Calling is the need or the urge to be a part of something much bigger than just yourself.
 When this drive is activated, participants choose to be members of your system and will take action not because it necessarily benefits them directly, but because it turns them into the heroes of the company’s story.

 This core drive is activated when your system inspires people and gets them excited about being part of a bigger purpose or plan.

 When your system or product demonstrates deep and sincere passion towards a higher vision, others will want to believe in you and be on the journey with you, even if it means foregoing financial compensation (which is our Left-Brain Core Drive #4 – Ownership & Possession).